 I said this many times and I will repeat it again, “To write a good IELTS essay, you need to get into your examiner’s head”.
 You’ve got to understand what makes you gain or lose marks, because once you do – you can’t go wrong.
 What I am about to reveal here can be found in the IELTS official site, but I am explaining it in simple English.

 This is how they grade your essay: you receive points for Task Response, Coherence and Cohesion, Lexical Resource, Grammatical Range and Accuracy.
 Looks heavy?
 Never mind, here comes the simple English version:

-“Task Response” means that your essay shows that you understood and covered the topic from all its sides, aspects, etc. Let’s take this topic for example – “Internet: connecting or isolating people?”.
-Those who chose to write about how Internet connects people – loose marks, those who chose to write about how Internet isolates people – loose marks, those who compare and contrast both sides of the Internet and give arguments for and against – gain marks.
+“Task Response” means that your essay shows that you considered and covered all the aspects of the topic.
+Let’s take this topic for example – “Internet: connecting or isolating people?”.
+Those who only chose to write about how Internet connects people – lose marks, those who only chose to write about how Internet isolates people – lose marks, those who compare and contrast both sides of the Internet and give arguments for and against – gain marks.

 “Lexical Resource” means vocabulary and different types of sentences, simple and complex.
 You should be able to use words and their synonyms.

 “Grammatical Range and Accuracy” means spelling and grammar of sentences.
 You should be able to spell the words correctly, do not forget the articles “a/an” and “the”, the punctuation is also important, and so on – you get the picture, don’t you?

 One more important thing to know: the four criteria are equally weighted.
 It means that if you forgot about the “Coherence and Cohesion” in your essay, you will lose 1/4 of your essay points.